-Further, in most cases, internal quotation marks in an opinion will be omitted unless, as with the example above, the internal quotation marks are integral to making sense of the Court's sentence structure.
-A NOTE ON EDITING
+Further, internal quotation marks in an opinion will often be omitted unless, as with the example above, the internal quotation marks are integral to understanding the Court's sentence structure.

 Ellipses can reflect the deletion of a word, phrase, sentence, or sometimes an entire paragraph or section.
 However, they are not used to reflect the deletion of citations or footnotes.
-Asterisks are used rather than ellipses only when ellipses are typographically inappropriate; there is no substantive significance to the use of one rather than the other.
-(Note, however, that in rare cases, justices will use centered asterisks to separate parts of an opinion.
+Centered asterisks are used rather than ellipses only when ellipses are typographically inappropriate; there is no substantive significance to the book's use of ellipses rather than asterisks.
+(Note, however, that in rare cases, Justices will use centered asterisks to separate parts of an opinion.
 This book simply reprints those asterisks.)
 Footnotes retain their original numbering.